In many of my recent client sessions these past few months, there’s been an underlying theme of stress and anxiety with the state of the world…

 It really helps you re-calibrate and re-centre and feel a sense of calm.
-Which is fabulous for the Automatic Nervous System (ANS) and restores you back to wholeness.
+Which is fabulous for the nervous system and restores you back to wholeness.

 Thing #3: Talk to somebody about your feelings

 Get help.
 Seek support.
 It can be a friend, a mentor, a coach.
-Whatever you feel comofortable with.
+Whatever you feel comfortable with.
 Don’t keep this alone inside of you.
 Liberate it.
 Talk about it.
 Express it.

 Those are the 3 ways that you can start to liberate some of those negative emotions that you’re feeling.